-Before graduating, all Communications students must pass the Division's Senior EXIT Examination with a score of 70 percent or higher on each of the three parts: core know ledge, newswriting and digital technology.
-This comprehensive exam is administered in the Division on the second Friday of each month.
+Before graduating, all Communications students must pass the Division's Senior Comprehensive EXIT Examination with a score of 70 percent or higher on each of the four parts: core knowledge, newswriting, digital technology, and their specific concentration.
+The examination is administered in the Division on the second Friday of each month.
 Students may take the Exit Exam as early as the first semester of their senior year.
-They must, however, first pass the English Proficiency Exam.

-The general knowledge section of the Exam measures students' abilities to demonstrate communications acumen, such as theories associated with mass communication, laws particularly applicable to mass media and research methods.
-The newswriting section assesses students' abilities to write stories/articles appropriate for dissemination through hardcopy and online newspapers.
-Lastly, the third section is used to assess students' knowledge of digital technology.
+They must, however, first pass the English Proficiency Exam administered by the Counseling, Advising and Testing unit.
+The general core section of the Exam is devised to measure students' abilities to demonstrate communications knowledge, such as of theories associated with mass communication, laws particularly applicable to mass media, and research methods.
+The newswriting section assesses students' abilities to write a news story appropriate for dissemination through hardcopy and/or online newspapers.
+The digital technology section assesses students' knowledge of components of audio/visual storytelling.
+Finally, each student is assessed based on his or her knowledge concerning his or her Communications concentration

-The Division distributes study guides to assist students' preparation for the exam.
+The Division distributes study guides to assist students' preparation.
 The Division's faculty also schedules at least one week before each exam a meeting with test-takers to answer questions.